dhjsh88/fpga-fc-accelerator/README.md

-A fully connected (FC) layer MAC accelerator deployed on a Xilinx Zynq-7000 (Zybo Z7-10), profiled on real hardware, and redesigned around AXI DMA after measurement showed that **data loading — not computation — consumed 97.5% of end-to-end time.**
+A fully connected (FC) layer MAC accelerator deployed on a Xilinx Zynq-7000 (Zybo Z7-10), profiled on real hardware, and redesigned around AXI DMA after measurement showed that **data loading — not computation — consumed roughly 98% of end-to-end time.**

 **Result: loading time reduced 21.8x; end-to-end performance flipped from a 3.6x deficit to a 4.1x advantage over optimized software, with bit-exact agreement against a golden